yaolu93/blogstore/content/cv.md

 **L3 Tech Support Engineer**
 <span style="float:right">Dublin, Sep 2023</span>

-* As the subject matter expert for Product Maintenance, fixed bugs in deployed software using agile methodology and Jira
+* As the subject matter expert for Product Maintenance, fixed bugs in deployed software using agile methodology
 * Troubleshooting technical issues in collaboration with clients and solution delivery teams
 * On-call rotation